-It has been proposed that absorptive capacity,--the "ability to recognize the value of new external information, assimilate it, and apply it to commercial ends" (Cohen and Levinthal, 1990: 128)--of the receiving unit is the most significant determinant of internal knowledge transfer in MNCs (Lane and Lubatkin, 1998; Gupta and Govindarajan, 2000).
+It has been proposed that absorptive capacity,-the "ability to recognize the value of new external information, assimilate it, and apply it to commercial ends" (Cohen and Levinthal, 1990: 128)-of the receiving unit is the most significant determinant of internal knowledge transfer in MNCs (Lane and Lubatkin, 1998; Gupta and Govindarajan, 2000).
 Subsidiaries differ in their absorptive capacity, and this affects the effectiveness of MNC internal knowledge transfer to subsidiaries.
 In recent studies absorptive capacity has been treated as a cognitive barrier to knowledge transfer.
+Motivational factors associated with the parties involved have been viewed as a separate group of factors influencing knowledge transfers (e. g., Szulanski, 1996; Lane and Lubatkin, 1998; Gupta and Govindarajan, 2000).
 In this paper we argue that subsidiary absorptive capacity is a function of both competency and motivation.
-In other words, subsidiary absorptive capacity has to be examined along two dimensions -- ability to recognize the value of new information, assimilate and commercialize it and drive to do so.
+In other words, subsidiary absorptive capacity has to be examined along two dimensions - ability to recognize the value of new information, assimilate and commercialize it and drive to do so.
 Rather than each of these separately, it is the interactive effect that actually matters for knowledge reception.

 Organizations can institute various internal policies, structures and processes to enhance the creation and development of absorptive capacity.
 It is a commonly-accepted idea that organizational learning is closely linked with how the organization manages its human resources (e. g.
-Lado and Wilson, 1994; Kamoche, 1997).
+Lado and Wilsson, 1994; Kamoche, 1997).
 For instance, limited investments in training and development may result in low levels of employee knowledge and skills, thereby inhibiting learning.
 In their study of relative absorptive capacity and interorganizational learning, Lane and Lubatkin (1998) named both compensation practices and organizational structures as being positively associated with absorptive capacity as well as interorganizational learning.
 However, our knowledge of how human resource management (HRM) influences absorptive capacity of a subsidiary and knowledge transfer is still very rudimentary.
 Drawing on research on HRM and organizational performance, we hypothesize that greater use of certain HRM practices will increase the absorptive capacity of the subsidiary, and thus enhance its reception of knowledge from other MNC units.

-In sum, our contributions in this paper are, first, to examine how different dimensions of absorptive capacity - employee ability and motivation - together affect the transfer of MNC-knowledge to a particular subsidiary.
+In sum, our contributions in this paper are, first, to examine how different dimensions of absorptive capacity - employee ability and motivation - together affect the transfer of MNC--knowledge to a particular subsidiary.
 Second, we also examine the relationship between the application of specific HRM practices and the level of the absorptive capacity in terms of employee ability and motivation.
 Both contributions are, to our knowledge, novel to the literature.
 The hypotheses related to how HRM practices and absorptive capacity influence knowledge transfer are tested on a unique data set consisting of 169 MNC subsidiaries located in Finland, Russia and the United States.